curateteaching/digitalpedagogy/keywords/visualization.md

 This article provides a useful on-ramp for defining some aspects of information visualization, or *infovis* as it is commonly abbreviated.
 Manovich situates infovis in relation to other fields such as scientific visualization and information design, while also recognizing that the distinctions are sometimes fuzzy.
 Two core principles of information visualization are discussed in more depth: 1) *reduction* (ignoring details of individual items in favour of representing patterns from a subset of characteristics); and 2) *spaciality* (using variables such as position, size, shape, and movement).
 Manovich argues that the explosive development of computer graphics during the past two decades has enabled visualization without reduction, or what he calls “direct” or “media” visualization: items individual items are represented in some recognizable form instead of abstract representations like dots on a graph.

-Students can be asked to navigate through several galleries of visualizations (see “Related Materials”) and identify 5 examples of direct visualizations while thinking about the advantages and disadvantages of this technique.
+This article helpfully compiles several well-known and rather sophisticated visualizations that use data from various domains.
+While the examples may be inspiring they may also be intimidating.
+A useful preliminary exercise is to ask students to begin considering how their objects of study (digital texts, musical scores, collection of images, etc.) might produce data: what can be counted, compared, associated and otherwise represented?
+Students can then be asked to navigate through several galleries of visualizations (see “Related Materials”) and identify 5 examples of visualizations that might fit their data (without worrying for now about the practicalities of actually producing or representing the data).

 #### “Humanities Approaches to Graphical Display”